-The curved alignment of the street the rise in topography and the scale of the buildings give the street its intimate character and evokes its medieval past.
+The curved alignment of the street the rise in topography and the scale of the buildings give the street its intimate character.
 The arrival and revelation of the round tower is a dramatic punctuation in the skyline beyond Claregate Street.